Need support with your taxes?

 Hawksford can partner with you as your bookkeeper, accountant, controller, business advisor, part-time CFO — or your entire Accounting and Finance department.

 “Permanent establishment” (PE) means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
-PE includes office, factory, workshop, farm, plantations, installations such as drilling rig, places of extraction of natural resource such as mines, quarry, oil wells, etc. Building site or construction, assembly or installation project constitutes a permanent establishment only if it lasts more than six months.
+PE includes office, factory, workshop, farm, plantations, installations such as drilling rig, places of extraction of natural resource, such as mines, quarry, oil wells, etc. Building site or construction, assembly or installation project constitutes a permanent establishment only if it lasts more than six months.
+It is of interest to note that the new version proposes for a 12-month period.

 Storage facilities held for certain purposes, such as storage of goods for the purpose of display, delivery, processing, etc., would not amount to a PE.
 Likewise, maintenance of a fixed place solely for the purpose of carrying on activities that are of a preparatory or auxiliary in character will also not amount to PE.